luizhlelis/trace-context-w3c/README.md

    at Program.Main() in /Users/luizhlelis/Documents/projects/personal/trace-context-w3c/src/system-diagnostics-activity/Program.cs:line 11
 ```

 with the information above we're able to know that a failure happened at `CallChildActivity()` method (line 22) which was called by the `Main()` method (line 11) both inside the `Program.cs` class.
 That's the reason why the runtime message tracking is essential for a software health and reliability, a rich information like that greatly increases the troubleshoot productivity.
 So the `stack trace` suits very well in terms of message trace when the subject is a single process application, like monolithic systems.
-On the other hand, when dealing with distributed systems like in a microservice architecture, the stack trace is not enough to expose the entire message tracking, that's the reason why distributed tracing tools and standards became necessary.
+On the other hand, when dealing with distributed systems like in a microservice architecture, the stack trace is not enough to expose the entire message tracking.
+That's the reason why distributed tracing tools and standards became necessary.
 The W3C defines a standard for this type of tracking, which is called `Trace Context`.

 ## W3C Trace Context purpose